matteofiorini92/mindful-reminders/README.md

 The homepage contains a background image of a yellow toned nature scene that aims to evoke a sense of calm.
 The charity Mind states that bringing nature into your everyday life can benefit both your mental and physical wellbeing.
 During a workday, people may not have the opportunity to be present in nature.
 However, researchers led by Vrije University Medical Centre in the Netherlands conducted a study that shows that even just looking at images of nature could be enough to lower work stress levels.

-The Homepage contains the title, Mindful Reminders, a navigation bar and a modal pop-up form appears on opening the webpage prompting the user to set their reminders up for the day.
+The Homepage contains the title, Mindful Reminders, a navigation bar and a modal pop-up form that appears on opening the webpage prompting the user to set their work schedule which will generate their reminders for the day.

+### Future Features

+Time constraints prevented us from building a site containing the full scope of ideas we came up with.
+Below are the features we would plan to implement in the future.

+- A GPS feature that takes the user's location and provides them with a list of local support options and resources.
+This would further boost Mindful Reminder's advocacy for the wellbeing of the user if mindful exercises are not enough to maintain the balance in their life that they require.

+- A wider range of mindful tips to provide more variety to the user.
+Whilst practicing activities such as breathing techniques and exercise is cited by many as effective in bolstering wellbeing and mental health, particularly if practiced regularly which this app aims to encourage; we understand that many other techniques may also be helpful.
+Mindful Reminders would like to provide that variation and support to its users.

 ## Testing